meteostat/dev/src/api/point/climate.md

 | pres          | The average sea-level air pressure in hPa  | Float    |
 | tsun          | The average sunshine duration in hours (h) | Integer  |

-More information on the data formats and weather condition codes is available [here](/docs/formats).
+More information about the data format is available [here](/docs/formats.html).

 Additionally, the `meta` object includes the `start` and `end` year of the climate averages.